 Interest - Interest is calculated on tax from the day after the original due date of your return through the date you pay the tax.

 We will bill you for penalties and interest.
-For more information about penalties and interest, see Publication 103, Penalties and Interest for Illinois Taxes.
-To receive a copy of this publication, see "What if I need additional assistance or forms?" for our phone numbers and addresses.
+For more information about penalties and interest, see Publication 103, Penalties and Interest for Illinois Taxes, available at tax.illinois.gov.

 What if I am discontinuing my business?